At least 10 injured, including ‘some innocent people,’ after shootout at Louisiana mall, police say

 The gunfire sent frightened shoppers running and ducking for cover in stores and dressing rooms at Louisiana’s largest mall as people warned others to “take cover” and “get down,” witnesses say.

-Police did not have information on the extent of their injuries, though some victims were undergoing surgery, the chief said.
+Police did not have information on the extent of the injuries, though some victims were undergoing surgery, the chief said.
 There have been no reports of fatalities.

 It is unclear how many people opened fire.
 The chief said investigators are reviewing surveillance video and collecting evidence to determine how many weapons were involved.